In 2014, we created what we now call The Ultimate Social Media Roadmap (in 2014 it was called the 5 Cs of Social Media).

 So here’s how to get from content to conversation with our tried-and-true social media roadmap.

-Social Media Is Constantly New (And We’re Getting Older)
+Social Media Is Constantly Changing (And We’re Getting Older)

 - New algorithm updates